salvaestudio/blackEncoder/README.md

 What differentiates this video encoder from others is that I have created it for very specific uses.
 They are presets that I frequently use in which I automatically add a few black frames in front of and behind the video and I use a certain codecs of video and audio and insert a certain TC.

-It is tested in linux and works well (CentOs and Antergos)
+It is tested in linux and works well (CentOs / Antergos)

 Pending improvements: